1. HOME

 Pull your tongue in and close your mouth.

 If you are doing this exercise with a class and they're particularly self-conscious reassure them that everyone looks funny doing it.
 Demonstrate it yourself!
 I do.
-The teacher poking out her tongue, waving it around is always good for a giggle, and it breaks the ice.
+The teacher poking out her tongue and waving it around is always good for a giggle.
+And that's generally enough to get them over their reluctance.

 Thanks to my mother-in-law